nuxeo/tools-nuxeo-ftest/README.md

   * wizard-on, wizard-off: deprecated targets for setting on/off the wizard; prefer use of "set-conf".
   * start, stop: start or stop the server.
   * cleanup-db: can be used after the tests to remove the user and database that were created for the test.
+  * activate-wizard-preset: activate the wizard preset defined in the `wizard.preset` property.

 ## About Nuxeo